benoitc/dj-webmachine/doc/source/wm.rst

 ------------------

-You can also map your :ref:`Resources classes<resources>` using the wm object and the method :func:`webmachine.api.WM.add_resource`
+You can also map your :ref:`Resources classes<resources>` using the wm object and the method :func:`webmachine.route.WM.add_resource`

 If a pattern is given, the path will be ``/<wmpath>/<app_label>/pattern/resource urls``. if no pattern is given the resource_name will be used.